aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/01-dao/01-actions.md

 actions[0] = IDAO.Action({
   to: address(0xB4FBF271143F4FBf7B91A5ded31805e42b2208d6), //         The address of the WETH contract on Goerli
-  value: 0.1 ether, //                                                The Goerli ETH value to be send with the function
+  value: 0.1 ether, //                                                The Goerli ETH value to be sent with the function call
   data: abi.encodeWithSelector(bytes4(keccak256('deposit()', []))) // The calldata
 });